Armoured fighting vehicles of the Irish Army: SISU armoured personnel carrier

-MOWAG Armoured Personnel Carrier
+MOWAG armoured personnel carrier

 The Mowag Piranha IIIH 8x8 armoured personnel carrier (APC) has been used by the Irish Army since 2001.
 There are 80 Mowags in service with the army, in 6 different variant types.
-Forty-five are armoured personnel carriers, eight are command vehicles, two are armoured ambulances, one is a recovery vehicle, eighteen are Cavalry Recce Vehicles (CRV) and six are Medium Recce Vehicles (MRV).
+Forty-five are armoured personnel carriers, eight are command vehicles, two are armoured ambulances, one is a recovery vehicle, eighteen are cavalry Recce vehicles (CRV) and six are medium Recce vehicles (MRV).

 The APC variant of the Mowag has a crew of two and can carry a nine-man infantry section.
 It has a maximum speed of 100 kilometres per hour, and is fitted with a one-man turret armed with one .50 (12.7mm) Browning HMG, one 7.62mm FN MAG machine gun and eight 66mm smoke grenade launchers.
 The eighteen Mowag CRVs are fitted with a Kongsberg Remote Weapon Station (RWS) and can be armed with either a 12.7mm/.5 Browning HMG or a Heckler & Koch 40mm automatic grenade launcher.
 The six MRVs are fitted with a 2-man turret armed with an Oto Melara 30mm cannon and 7.62mm coaxial machine gun.

 The Irish Mowags have been used on peacekeeping missions in Eritrea, Liberia, Kosovo, Lebanon, Chad and Syria.
 As of 2016, a 6-year €55m maintenance and upgrade contract was agreed with the original Mowag manufacturer.

-RG-32 Light Tactical Vehicle (RG Outrider)
+RG-32 light tactical vehicle (RG Outrider)

-The Irish Army has 27 RG Outrider Light Tactical Vehicles from BAE Systems with the first 2 delivered in April 2010.
+The Irish Army has 27 RG Outrider light tactical vehicles from BAE Systems with the first 2 delivered in April 2010.
 One of the first two delivered is armed with a FN MAG 7.62mm machine gun fitted to the roof opening and the other is fitted with a Kongsberg Remote Weapon Station (RWS) armed with a Heckler & Koch 40mm automatic grenade launcher.